 Channels and Ownership Transference

 The ownership rules play a vital role in message sending because they help you write safe, concurrent code.
 Preventing errors in concurrent programming is the advantage of thinking about ownership throughout your Rust programs.
 Let’s do an experiment to show how channels and ownership work together to prevent problems: we’ll try to use a val value in the spawned thread after we’ve sent it down the channel.
-Try compiling the code in Listing 16-9 to see why this code isn’t allowed:
+Try compiling the code in Listing 16-9 to see why this code isn’t allowed.

 src/main.rs